spraakbanken/sparv-docs/devel_pipeline_eng.md

 ## Developing the Sparv Pipeline

 This section describes the internal structure of the Sparv pipeline and its usage and can be used as a developer's guide.
-If you are working at Språkbanken you should use the latest version from Subversion.
-Check the internal wiki page for more information.

 ### Downloading and installing the Sparv pipeline